danfukuoka/kong-ai-plugin-guru/README.md

 ## How it works

-First, the Kong AI Plugin Guru, a JavaScript tool within the Developer Portal, retrieves a list of configured plugins from the Kong Admin API (/plugins).
+First, the Kong AI Plugin Guru, a JavaScript file within the Developer Portal, retrieves a list of configured plugins from the Kong Admin API (/plugins).
 This endpoint returns a list of installed plugins in JSON format.

 Afterward, the prompt that will be sent to ChatGPT is constructed as follows: